base/base/docs/specs/experimental/fault-proof/stage-one/fault-dispute-game.md

 Each move adds new claims to the Game Tree at strictly increasing depth.
 Once a claim is at `MAX_GAME_DEPTH`, the only way to dispute such claims is to **step**.

+### L2 Block Number Challenge

+This is a special type of action, made by the Challenger, to counter a root claim.

+Given an output root preimage and its corresponding RLP-encoded L2 block header, the L2 block number can be verified.
+This process ensures the integrity and authenticity of an L2 block number.
+The procedure for this verification involves three steps: checking the output root preimage, validating the block hash preimage, and extracting the block number from the RLP-encoded header.
+By comparing the challenger-supplied preimages and the extracted block number against their claimed values, the consistency of the L2 block number with the one in the provided header can be confirmed, detecting any discrepancies.

+Root claims made with an invalid L2 block number can be disputed through a special challenge.
+This challenge is validated in the FDG contract using the aforementioned procedure.
+However, it is crucial to note that this challenge can only be issued against the root claim, as it's the only entity making explicit claims on the L2 block number.
+A successful challenge effectively disputes the root claim once its subgame is resolved.

 ### Step